tolokoban/where-is-my-file/README.md

-# Where is my file?
+# WIMF - Where is my file?

 Imagine you have a library in your company with useful books that everybody can consult and take to his/her desk.
 When you need y book for yourself, the first think you want to know is where is it.
 It can be at the library, of on the desk of any colleague.